Nalu116/Orbits-II/README.md

 ephem.m pulls and propagates spice data from a .mat file lambert_solver solves Lambert's Problem using Battin's method where user inputs two position vectors, the estimated time of flight, grafitational parameters, and some boundry values for numerical solver.

-I may or may not be incredibly lazy and leaving variables while changing input values to run one offs so when you see mumoon... yeah... grain of salt lol mumoon = 398600; %Gravitational Parameter of Earth (km^3/s^2)
+I may or may not be incredibly lazy and leaving variables while changing input values to run one offs so when you see mumoon... yeah... grain of salt lol ex: mumoon = 398600; %Gravitational Parameter of Earth (km^3/s^2)